Natural Theology

 Everybody has heard of Julius Caesar (100 - 44 bc), a major warlord.
 When he was not buying political influence in Rome, he was out pillaging to raise the funds to pay his army and buy more power.
 Julius Caesar - Wikipedia

 Being a smart fellow, he also wrote his own history.
-De Bello Gallico Among others, he killed about a million Gauls and enslaved a million more.
+Among others, he killed about a million Gauls and enslaved a million more.
 Speaking of the fate of Gaul, the Oxford Classical Dictionary tells us that requisitions of food and punitive devastations completed human, economic and ecological disaster probably unequalled until the conquest of the Americas.
-Hornblower & Spawforth
+De Bello Gallico, Hornblower & Spawforth

 Julius wanted to be God but his contemporaries murdered him before he really got going.
 Augustus (63 bc - 14 ad) did better.
 He became both God and Emperor, and laid the administrative and ideological foundation for the Empire that dominated the Mediterranean region for centuries.
 Augustus - Wikipedia.
 Roman Empire - Wikipedia